folio-org/folio-org.github.io/_faqs/how-to-create-doc.md

 ## Verify search

-Ensure that the new document can be discovered via the local [Search](/search/) system.
+Ensure that the new content can be discovered via the local [Search](/search/) system.

 See the [notes](https://github.com/folio-org/folio-org.github.io/blob/master/work/maintain-search.md) in the work area.